ptesarik/SIGILLatum.github.io/_posts/2023-12-04-sandbox-mode.md

 original kernel handler.
 Note that this is also the only way to preempt code running in Sandbox Mode.

-The page fault CPU exception is intercepted and terminate the sandbox.
+The page fault CPU exception is intercepted and terminates the sandbox.

 ## When?